Iraq conflict - mosul crisis explained

 Families are making dangerous journeys to safety, facing risks from direct and indirect gunfire and homemade bombs.
 Many are travelling for several days with children and the elderly.

-The Iraqi government, the UN and organisations including World Vision are working together to prepare for the growing exodus of people from Mosul and seven camps across northern Iraq are ready to receive new arrivals.
+The Iraqi government, the UN and organisations including World Vision are working together to meet the needs of the growing exodus of people from Mosul and seven camps across northern Iraq are receiving new arrivals.